Last Updated on January 25, 2023 by Dave Farquhar

 Lionel changed its coupler designs several times in the prewar era.
 That leads to a fair question.
-Are all Lionel prewar couplers compatible?
+Are all Lionel prewar coupler types compatible?
 Can you use the different types together?
 As always, the answer is, it depends.

 The two most common types of Lionel prewar couplers are compatible with each other.
 But the two later types are not directly compatible with the tab-in-slot coupler, though there are a couple of tricks that can help you.

-Lionel produced three major types of couplers in the prewar era.
+Lionel produced three major coupler types in the prewar era.

 Tab in slot or hook coupler